7 Bathroom Storage Solutions for Your Custom HomeFebruary 26, 2019

 5. Think About Corner Shelves

 Corners are often ignored when it comes to creating storage or maximizing space.
 With corner shelves, they can become an essential storage solution for bathrooms of any size.
+This is also one of the ways to maximize space in a small bathroom.
 You can keep the shelving plain or do something unique for an interesting addition to your bathroom decor.

 6. Create a Storage Tower